Contact 311 for additional information.

 - Will you have help from your neighbours?

-For more information on Adopt-a-Rink please call 311 to setup an appointment with an area technician.
+For more information on Adopt-a-Rink please contact 311 to setup an appointment with an area technician.

 The Parks and Open Space Division is pleased to provide you with steps and tips on how to install and maintain an Adopt-a-Rink on City property.
 This information has been compiled thanks to the expertise of parks staff that maintain our community pleasure rinks.
 We hope this step by step approach will assist you in providing hours of outdoor winter fun for you and your family.